microsoft/todo-app-java-on-azure/doc/deployment/deploy-to-azure-container-service-using-maven-plugin.md

 ## Run it
-1. Verify you can run your project successfully in your local envrionment. ([Run project on local machine](../../README.md))
+1. Verify you can run your project successfully in your local environment. ([Run project on local machine](../../README.md))

 1. Build the project package

     ```bash
-    mvn package
+    mvn clean package
     ```

 1. Build the docker image and push it to your Azure Container Registry.